lwmqn/smartobject/README.md

 <a name="Overview"></a>
 ## 1. Overview

 **smartobject** is a _Smart Object_ Class that helps you with creating [_IPSO_](http://www.ipso-alliance.org/) _Smart Objects_ in your JavaScript applications.
 If you like to use the IPSO data model in your projects or products, you can use **smartobject** as the base class to abstract your hardware, sensor modules, or gadgets into plugins (node.js packages) for users convenience.
+Here is [an example of hardware abstraction with mraa](https://github.com/PeterEB/smartobject/wiki/Hardware-Abstraction-with-mraa) on Linkit Smart 7688 in our wiki.
 In addition, this module is isomorphic and you can use it at server-side as well to generate the smart objects.

 IPSO defines a hierarchical data model to describe real-world gadgets, such as temperature sensors and light controllers.
 * IPSO uses _**Object**_ to tell what kind of a gadget is, and uses _**Object Instance**_ to tell which one a gadget is.